Extra $3.4m approved for Historic Village building work after issues found

-“Tough decisions” may need to be made about some buildings in the Tauranga Historic Village after an extra $3.44 million was approved to fix “serious” defects and finish upgrading one of them.
+“Tough decisions” may need to be made about some buildings in Tauranga’s Historic Village after an extra $3.44 million was approved to fix “serious” defects and finish upgrading one of them.

 The additional ratepayer funding, discussed in a Tauranga City Council meeting today, takes the cost to upgrade the building to $7.2m.